-The College Board is a mission-driven not-for-profit organization that works to promote excellence and equity in education.
-We use students' personal data to help them access and succeed in college.
-We are committed to protecting student data—keep reading to see how we do it.
-Visit our Privacy Statement to read our comprehensive privacy policies.
+College Board is a mission-driven not-for-profit organization that works to promote excellence and equity in education.
+We use students' personal data to help them access and succeed in college and career, and use educators’ and other individual’s personal data to support those students and further our mission.
+We are committed to respecting privacy and protecting individuals’ data—keep reading to see how we do it.

-Notice: College Board gives notice to students, parents, educators, and our other stakeholders about how information is collected, used, disclosed, and secured in our Privacy Statement and policies and when the information is collected.
-The Privacy Statement also explains why we collect personally identifiable information: to administer tests and deliver educational opportunities to students.
+- Notice: College Board gives notice to students, parents, educators, and our other stakeholders about how information is collected, used, disclosed, and secured in our Privacy Statement and Program-Specific Privacy Policies.
+We also provide this notice when the information is collected, including why we collect personally identifiable information.

-Security: We follow industry standard security practices to protect the personal information submitted to us, both during transmission and once it’s received.
+- Security: We follow industry standard security practices to protect the personal information submitted to us, both during transmission and once it’s received.
 College Board has achieved ISO 27001 certification for our information security program, is certified by third-party auditors annually, provides annual SOC 2 reporting on our information security program, and is PCI compliant.
 These practices help us proactively manage risks and controls.
-We never ask students or parents to send credit card, bank, or password information over the phone or by email.
+We never ask students, parents, or other individuals to send credit card, bank, or password information over the phone or by email.